 - Keep the bride’s veil safe and help with the bouquet.

-One of the best ways you can help the bride on her wedding day is to take charge of the bridal party’s schedule.
-Similar to your getting-ready agenda above, this responsibility includes:
+One of the best ways you can help the bride on their wedding day is to take charge of the bridal party’s schedule!
+Like your getting-ready agenda above, this responsibility includes:

 - Ensure each member of the bridal party arrives on time with their clothing, makeup, accessories, and any other add-ons in tow.